Pickleball Gear

 Brandon Mackie using the Erne pickleball machine on a court

 While the custom sequence drill is exciting, be aware it does have a major limitation on older models.
-You can't customize the speed and angle of each shot in the sequence like you can with the Spinshot and Titan ACE.
+You can't customize the speed and angle of each shot in the sequence like you can with the Titan ONE.
 This makes it impossible to add shots like dinks and lobs into your drill.

 Note: Erne has since fixed this but I needed to get a new motherboard and install it on my November 2023 model, which might be a pain for some people.